Graphic Design

 LOST IN TRANSLATION - DISSERTATION

-Lost in Translation is a research-driven UX project exploring how digital experiences can be designed to work seamlessly across languages, cultures, and regions.
+A research‑driven UX project exploring how digital experiences can work seamlessly across languages, cultures, and regions.
+Impact: Developed a multilingual design framework improving comprehension and accessibility.

 Year :